Civic Responsibilities FAQ

-If you disclose that you have a criminal history you will still be required to meet with a ND’s team member, affording you the opportunity to utilize support services.
+For students applying for speicalized educational programs and/or on-campus housing you will be required to meet with a ND’s team member, affording you the opportunity to utilize support services.

 1. Application to MVCC.

-2. You must meet with a ND’s team member to complete an intake form.
+2. You will meet with a ND’s team member to complete an intake form.

 As a ND’s student you are afforded support services which include follow up’s with a ND’s team member, referral to needed on campus services, tutoring, learning center, registration, counseling re-entry program and community resources.

 People who are ex-offenders will always be “bad” people and those who were formerly incarcerated are making our campus dangerous – we should be afraid.
 Once a criminal, always a criminal.